-A by-election is being held in Tauranga on Saturday 18 June to elect a new local member of Parliament.
-You can vote in the by-election from 4 June if you are enrolled in the Tauranga general electorate.
+A by-election was held in Tauranga on Saturday 18 June to elect a new local member of Parliament.
+You could vote in the by-election from 4 June if you were enrolled in the Tauranga general electorate.

 How a by-election is run

 Just like a general election, a by-election has rules and timelines to follow.
 The voting period runs for about 2 weeks.

 Here are the main steps in the by-election process.

 A vacancy notice is published and the by-election date announced

 The Speaker of the House of Representatives publishes a notice of the vacancy in the New Zealand Gazette (the official government newspaper).

 The Prime Minister will decide the by-election date and announce it.